jdmack/cw-vote/README.md

 - Admin can reset a member's vote without resetting the whole vote
 - Set the number of days before the vote auto closes
 - The ability to leave out a house/clan for the vote
+- In multi-vote mode, don't allow submission unless all votes are inputted

 ### Wishes
 - Can set the vote to auto open and close on the calendar